Family Photo Editing: Before and After

 Edit to Let the Subject Shine

 Sometimes there is a bunch of visual noise in the photo that doesn’t help the viewer hone in on the subject.
 Of course editing can fix that too!
-Sometimes it’s matter of some cropping.
+Sometimes it’s a matter of some cropping.
 Sometimes it’s a matter of straightening lines in the image.
 Sometimes it’s removing distracting elements from the photo.
 Sometimes it’s all of the above.
 Creating an an image that feels balanced and free of the unnecessary will pull the viewer’s eye where you want it to go.

-And since everyone loves a good before and after, below is a collection from a recent family session.The first image is the edited version and the straight of the camera version follows it.
-If you’ve ever been curious about trying your hand at photo editing, grab one of my freebies at the bottom of this page and check out my education page to what offerings might be helpful to you.
+And since everyone loves a good before and after, below is a small selection of photos from a recent family session.
+The first image is the edited version and the straight out of camera version follows it.
+If you’ve ever been curious about trying your hand at photo editing, grab one of my freebies at the bottom of this page and check out my education page to see what offerings might be helpful to you.